OptMLGroup/SQN/README.md

 The list of specific parameters are available in the ``parameters.py`` file.

+### Functions
+In order to run the code, one needs the following functions:

 ### Logs
 All logs are stored in ``.pkl`` files in ``./_saved_log_files`` directory.
 The default outputs are:
 - Iteration counter,